Jasper-Hawks/College-Checker/README.md

 # College-Checker
 A script that checks the colleges that you have applied to.
 Created with Python and Selenium.

+**This no longer works because I do not have access to the college portals.
+If anyone would like to submit a PR to fix this issue that would be appreciated.**

 ## Prerequisites
 Requires Python, Selenium and Geckodriver.